QQI Award Youth Work (Level 5 – 5M4732)

-Students will engage in supervised work experience over the year which provides practical knowledge, skills and competence for the field of Youth Work.
+Students will engage in supervised work experience over the year which provides practical knowledge, skills and competence for the field of youth work.

-Youth Work involves working with marginalised or disadvantaged young people in a caring, compassionate way.
+Youth work involves working with marginalised or disadvantaged young people in a caring, compassionate way.
 There are a wide range of career options in youth work including:

-Five passes in Leaving Certificate (one of which should be a 05/C3 in ordinary level English) or a merit in Leaving Certificate Applied.
+Interview plus five passes in Leaving Certificate (one of which should be a 05/C3 in ordinary level English) or a merit in Leaving Certificate Applied.

 Mature applicants (21+) who may not have formal academic requirements but who have the ability to successfully participate on the course will be considered.